 Litecoin (LTC) was one of the earliest Bitcoin spinoffs, or ‘altcoins’.
 It was launched by Charlie Lee in 2011 and has grown to become one of the most valuable cryptocurrencies.
-It's often refered to as "Silver to Bitcoin's Gold".
+It's often refered to as the digital "Silver to Bitcoin's Gold".
 Traders aim to buy Litecoin and sell it for a profit by making price predictions based on market analysis.

 Litecoin trading involves speculating on the price movements of LTC for a profit using online brokers and exchanges.
 Brokers offer traders derivatives, which are contracts whose values are tethered to the market value of Litecoin.

 Trading in derivatives is different from buying and holding Litecoin on a cryptocurrency exchange.
 The latter gives you some advantages, such as the ability to acquire a loan using your LTC as collateral.
 However, trading derivatives is a much faster way to profit from Litecoin in the short term.
 Crypto brokers offer three ways for traders to take advantage of market price fluctuations:

 Due to the speculative nature of crypto trading, it’s important to choose registered broker platforms.
 A reputable broker will have safeguards in place to protect your investments from scams, fraud, and theft.
 The services they offer may vary depending on your location.
 Some platforms only cater to traders in the U.S., for example.
 Others support multiple jurisdictions, but they may limit what users outside the U.S. can do.
 Keep all this in mind when you’re coming up with your trading strategy.

 Novice traders often turn to mirror trading or copy trading.
 The concept is simple: let someone else develop a trading strategy for you by directly copying the same deals they make.
 It’s the easiest way to enter the market and it provides valuable educational experience for newbies.